 Chef Dominique opened his second shop, Dominique Ansel Kitchen, in New York in April 2015, which also features an after-hours dessert tasting table, U.P. (short for “Unlimited Possibilities).
 He has bakeries in Tokyo and London as well, and will be opening his first-ever restaurant in Los Angeles in Fall 2017.

 Prior to opening his own shop, Dominique served as the Executive Pastry Chef for restaurant Daniel.
 During his six years at Daniel (the longest tenure of any pastry chef there), the restaurant earned its coveted third Michelin star and a four-star review from The New York Times.
 Dominique moved to New York City in 2006 with just two suitcases after having worked at Fauchon for nearly eight years, working up his way to lead international expansion for them.
 In 2011, he opened his first shop with a team of just four employees.

-These days, the chef is often noted for his support of various charities, including the fight to end hunger with Food Bank for New York City, City Harvest, and God’s Love We Deliver.
-Chef Ansel’s first cookbook DOMINIQUE ANSEL: The Secret Recipes published by Simon & Schuster was released in October of 2014.
+Outside of the kitchen, Dominique is a dedicated supporter of various charitable organizations, including the fight to end hunger with Food Bank for New York City, City Harvest, and God’s Love We Deliver.
+In the Cronut®’s first year alone, he helped to raise over $100,000 by auctioning off just 24 Cronut® pastries.
+Dominique published his first cookbook, DOMINIQUE ANSEL: The Secret Recipes (Simon & Schuster), in October 2014.